Explicit and covariant formula for thermodynamic volume in extended black hole thermodynamics: Appendix A: Holographic Renormalization Approach for the Thermodynamic Volume

 and the thermodynamic volume as:

-where the second line rewrites the formula in a more holographically intuitive form.
-Using the trick from Refs. \cite{Kastor:2009wy,Hajian:2023bhq}, i.e., introducing $\nabla_a \psi^{ab} \sim L \xi^a$, the volume integral in the first line is converted to a boundary integral.
-Gauge freedom further allows setting $\boldsymbol{\psi}$’s horizon contribution to zero, making Eq.(A.3) a pure boundary integral at infinity.
-However, for practical computations, the first line of Eq.(A.3) remains more convenient.
+where $\alpha_0\equiv-\Lambda/(8\pi)$.
+The second line simply rewrites the formula in a more holographically intuitive form.
+Concretely, using the trick from Refs.~\cite{Kastor:2009wy,Cvetic:2010jb,Hajian:2023bhq}, i.e., introducing the Killing potentials $\boldsymbol{\psi}_{\xi}$ satisfying $d\boldsymbol{\psi}_{\xi} = \xi \cdot \boldsymbol{\epsilon}$, the volume integral in the first line is converted to a boundary integral.
+Gauge freedom further allows us to set the horizon contribution of $\boldsymbol{\psi}_\xi$ to zero, rendering Eq.~\eqref{a3} a pure boundary integral at infinity.
+However, for practical computations, the first line of Eq.~\eqref{a3} remains more convenient.
+The other quantities $\mathcal{V}_m$ conjugate to $\alpha_m$ can be obtained analogously.